Email Certificates (SMIME Certificates)

 If you don’t use an email certificate, your emails can be read by anyone, or any server, that is used to pass the emails to the recipient.
 This can be a lot people.
 This would be like sending a postcard through the mail so that all of the postal workers and anyone who really wants to can read it.
 With an email certificate, you are 100% guaranteed to have secure email while it is being transmitted.

 Some email servers use a different kind of certificate called a server authentication SSL certificate.
-This secures all email transmissions from the server to your local computer, but once you send an email to another email account on another email server, it leaves the safe haven and travels to the unprotected lines of the Internet where anyone can read it.
+This secures all email transmissions from the server to your local computer, but once you send an email to another email account on another email server, it leaves that safe haven and travels to the unprotected lines of the Internet where anyone can read it.
 An SMIME certificate ensures end-to-end security.

 How do I get email certificates?